 In 1982, the health department moved into a part of the Westlake Hardware Corporate Offices which occupied the Old Woodland Hospital.
 The Woodland Hospital was one of four in Moberly and was actually the medical hospital.
 The health department occupied a few small rooms that had been physician offices when the hospital was in operation.
 The Woodland Hospital and Community Hospital (Osteopathic) were combined and a new hospital, Moberly Regional Medical Center was opened in 1981.
 Public health nurses and student nurses provided many services including blood sugar tests, blood pressure clinics, prenatal clinics, pregnancy testing, well child clinics, and the Women Infants and Children program.
 Environmental services included restaurant inspections, water testing, and environmental complaints.

 In 1983, Annabel Crum retired after serving many years as public health nurse and administrator.
-Ross McKinstry was appointed administrator and continues to serve in this position today.
+Ross McKinstry was appointed administrator and served until 2015.
 In 1985, the Randolph County Health Department began offering Family Planning Clinics in addition to the many clinics already in operation.
 In 1988, Home Management services were offered to Randolph County residents to help older or disabled persons to stay in their own homes by providing an RN, housekeeping, and personal care.
-Home Management continues to serve the community and is under the supervision of Cathy Wright.
+Home Management continues to serve the community and is under the supervision of Diana Taylor.

 RCHD continues to grow and change to serve the community…